Posts Tagged ‘alan menken’

 Photo: The Muny

 This isn’t opening week at the Muny, but it is for me.
-Unfortunately, I was out of town and unable to attend the first performance of the 2017 Muny season, Jesus Christ Supertar.
+Unfortunately, I was out of town and unable to attend the first performance of the 2017 Muny season, Jesus Christ Superstar.
 That is especially sad because I heard it was an excellent production.
 Still, for me, the first Muny show of the year is the season’s second production, Disney’s The Little Mermaid.
 This is the second production of this adaptation of the popular animated film that the Muny has done, and I remember enjoying the last one but that was in the “old Muny” era so I’m not sure if a direct comparison is really possible.
 What I can say is that this version is visually stunning and extremely well cast, making for an entertaining evening of theatre in Forest Park.

 The story is familiar to anyone who has seen the film, although it has been altered slightly for the stage, and additional songs have been added.
 The mermaid of the title is Ariel (Emma Degerstedt), the golden-voiced youngest daughter of King Triton (Jerry Dixon), who rules the undersea realm but has trouble understanding his youngest child.
 Ariel herself is obsessed with the world of humans, often journeying to the surface of the sea and collecting trinkets and keepsakes of the world beyond the ocean.
 She eventually encounters the human Prince Eric (Jason Gotay), who isn’t happy with his life as a prince and longs for a life at sea.
 When Eric is shipwrecked and Ariel saves him, Ariel’s fascination with humans turns into love for this particular human, and that’s where the Sea Witch Ursula (Emily Skinner) becomes involved.
 Striking a deal with Ursula that will give her legs in exchange for her voice, Ariel must get Eric to kiss her within three days or else she forfeits her soul to Ursula.
 With the help of her friends Sebastian the crab (James T. Lane), Flounder the fish (Spencer Jones), and Scuttle the seagull (Jeffrey Schecter), Ariel sets out to achieve her goal while Eric’s guardian Grimsby (Richard B. Watson) suggests a singing contest to find the girl with the beautiful voice who rescued Eric, and whom the prince–who is expected to marry by his 21st birthday–is determined to find and hopes to wed.